zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 *   Data usage should be much less than with the old system.

-*   Your system clock must be approximately correct (within about 20 minutes of the true time), or you won't be able to connect to friends.

 *   Your public key does not change when upgrading to this new system, it's just printed differently.
 You do not need to re-add existing friends.